Suppressed Intrinsic Curvature Gravity: Newman-Janis algorithm

 \subsection{Solving the field equations}

-In this subsection we will solve the field equations (\ref{fieldeq}) with $\Lambda=0$ using the metric (\ref{metnj}) with $r' \goto r$.
+In this subsection we will solve the field equations (\ref{fieldeq}) with $\Lambda=0$ and zero matter and effective energy-momentum tensors using the metric (\ref{metnj}) with $r' \goto r$.
 As usual, we take the foliation defined by the hypersurfaces of constant time.
 The normal vector (\ref{normal}) is

 The nonzero components of the induced metric (\ref{gamma}) are

 We take the slowly rotating limit where $a$ is small and then get the intrinsic curvature (\ref{R3}),(\ref{3Ricci}) to first order in $a$

 and the equations of motion (\ref{fieldeq}) are